Thursday, February 6, 2014

-This version is proposing a new highly flexible workflow based on “toolpath” objects allowing you to use all the powerful tools that HAL embeds, independently from the complexity of your robot process.
+This version is proposing a new highly flexible workflow based on “toolpath” objects, allowing you to use all the powerful tools that HAL embeds independent from the complex robot process.
 It is then possible to combine, edit, and organize complex operations on massive amounts of objects with only a few clicks, while keeping a clean and lossless structure of machine movements.
-These new objects are also generating an advanced and customizable representation of the robot process, including the target orientations, approximation zones, interpolation attributes, position names, Digital Output values and channels, simulation of mechanical tools and parts manipulation, preview of stocks of material, etc.
+These new objects also generate an advanced and customizable representation of the robot process, including the target orientations, approximation zones, interpolation attributes, position names, Digital Output values and channels, mechanical tools simulation and parts manipulation, stocks of material preview, etc.

-With HAL 5, it is also possible to optimize the size of your programs by choosing the declaration syntax to be used in the post-processor in ABB RAPID, KUKA KRL and Universal Robots URSCRIPT.
-Advanced programming and IO management functionalities have also been translated in these three languages to allow you to switch from a language to another by a simple “right-click” on any component.
+With HAL 5, it is also possible to optimize the size of your programs by choosing the declaration syntax used in the post-processor in ABB RAPID, KUKA KRL, and Universal Robots URSCRIPT.
+Advanced programming and IO management functionalities have also been translated in these three languages so you can switch from a language to another by a simple right-click on any component.

-As an educational and research-oriented package, HAL 0.05 is extensively documented: right-click on any component to instantaneously access a selection of comprehensive annotated examples, or to start a tutorial search on YouTube.
+As an educational and research-oriented package, HAL 0.05 is extensively documented: right-click on any component to instantly access a selection of comprehensive annotated examples or to start a tutorial search on YouTube.